AardhynLavender/Sudoku/README.md

 # Sudoku

-> A digital Sudoku client and solver
+> A digital Sudoku client and solver written in TypeScript with Solid